bountygiver/k-tts-obsplugin/README.md

 # Installation

-1. Download and extract from [the latest release](https://github.com/bountygiver/k-tts-obsplugin/releases/latest)
+1. Download and extract from the source zip file of [the latest release](https://github.com/bountygiver/k-tts-obsplugin/releases/latest)

 2. Add a **Media Source** and a **Browser source** to your OBS with the following settings.
 Add these sources to the scene you want the TTS to speak and the alerts to appear.
     - Media Source: ![Added media source settings](readme-imgs\media-source-settings.png)